GFDRR/rdl-standard/specs/hazard-data-package/spec.md

 * Initial Working Draft

+## Schema

+This specification is also available as a [JSON schema](https://github.com/GFDRR/rdl-standard/blob/main/specs/hazard-data-package/schema.json).

 ## Language

 The key words `MUST`, `MUST NOT`, ``REQUIRED``, `SHALL`, `SHALL NOT`, `SHOULD`, `SHOULD NOT`, `RECOMMENDED`, `MAY`, and `OPTIONAL` in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt)